guand/seng371-project1/README.md

 #### 2.2  Methodology
 We used the following tools:
 - [GitHub API](https://developer.github.com/v3/): Using a URL like `https://api.github.com/repos/twbs/bootstrap/issues?labels=feature&state=closed`, a list of closed issues with the `feature` label was obtained.
-Because we want a list of pull requests that were actually merged into master (since the list of feature issues could contain feature requests that were never worked on), the list of pull requests merged into master were obtained from another URL: `https://api.github.com/repos/twbs/bootstrap/pulls?state=closed`.
+Because we want a list of pull requests that were actually merged into master (since the list of `feature` issues could contain feature requests that were never worked on), the list of pull requests merged into master were obtained from another URL: `https://api.github.com/repos/twbs/bootstrap/pulls?state=closed`.
 The two lists were merged with a Python script ([parser.py](https://github.com/guand/seng371-project1/blob/master/parse.py)).
 - [Gitstats](http://gitstats.sourceforge.net/): Gitstats was used to get the lines of code from a GitHub repository.
 Because Gitstats returns the data in a `epochTime linesOfCode` format, another Python script was used to convert the epoch time to a YYYY-MM-DD format ([loc_formatter.py](https://github.com/guand/seng371-project1/blob/master/loc_formatter.py)).
 - [Google Sheets](http://www.google.ca/sheets/about/): Google Sheets was used to plot the graphs.
 - The scripts used for gathering and parsing the data were written in Python.

-After gathering the data, the final step was to merge the two data sets, because the LOC(Lines of code) had more data points than the number of merged feature pull requests, and the date data had to be merged to plot a graph.
+After gathering the data, the final step was merging the data, because the LOC (Lines of code) had more data points than the number of merged feature pull requests, and the date data had to be merged to plot on the same graph.
 Google Sheets was used to generate the final graphs.

 ##### Metrics Gathered
 - List of issues with label 'feature' or 'new feature' (name can be different for each repo) that are closed.
-We gathered this data to obtain only the issues, which were considered as features, as opposed to styling changes, bug fixes, documentation etc. Only closed issues were obtained because we do not want to analyze open issues that are still waiting to be worked on.
+We gathered this data to obtain only the issues which were considered as features, as opposed to styling changes, bug fixes, documentation etc. Only closed issues were obtained because we do not want to analyze open issues that are still waiting to be worked on.
 - List of pull requests that are closed.
-Only the closed pull requests were obtained because we considered only the pull requests, which were actually merged into the repo.
+Only the closed pull requests were obtained because we considered only the pull requests which were actually merged into the repo.
-- LOC from GitHub repositories over time.
+- LOC of GitHub repositories over time.
 This will approximate the project size over time, which is necessary because we are analyzing how the rate of feature additions change **as the project grows**.

 ### 3.0 Quick Start
 #### 3.1 Requirements
 - Python 2.7+
-- Access Token for Git API: To get Token follow these steps Profile -> Settings -> Applications -> Personal Access Token -> Generate Token
+- Access Token for Git API: To get an access token, follow these menu items on the GitHub site: Profile -> Settings -> Applications -> Personal Access Token -> Generate Token.

 #### 3.2  Obtaining pull request/issues from GitHub.
 Edit the following configurations in `parse.py`: